 Once you have a handle on the basics of concrete slab installation, you're also in a better position to appreciate its benefits, and there's a lot to like.
 It's one of the most cost-effective flooring options out there, and a concrete slab is solid and insectproof.
 You never have to worry about termites undermining your floor, so you can focus your control efforts on other parts of the house.

-Don't be worried about having to settle for a gray monolith under your feet every day because there are a variety of finishing options that can turn a concrete slab into a trendy, attractive finished floor.
-You can also install most floor coverings that you can install on a wood subfloor, although moisture is more of a concern with concrete than it is for wood, so some types of laminate or wood flooring may not be suitable.
+Don't be worried about having to settle for a gray monolith under your feet every day because there are a variety of finishing options that can turn a concrete slab into a stylish, attractive finished floor.
+You can also install most of the same floor coverings that you can install on a wood subfloor, although moisture is more of a concern with concrete than it is with wood, so some types of laminate or wood flooring may not be suitable.
 However, if ceramic tile is your thing, you couldn't ask for a better substrate than a concrete slab.